How do I register and pay for Workforce Education Courses?

 Do I need a parking permit?

-At time of registration, Continuing Education students must obtain a parking permit based on the following:
+At time of registration, Workforce Education students must obtain a parking permit based on the following:

 • Classes for 14 days or less – no charge